 “When I first heard about the procedure, I thought it was pretty amazing,” Kimberly says.
 “It sounded like it was from a science fiction movie.
 But my care team explained it with such confidence that I was pretty comfortable with it.”

-Since 2004, the Cincinnati Fetal Center has evaluated more than 140 patients for fetal CPAM.
+Since 2004, the Fetal Care Center has evaluated more than 140 patients for fetal CPAM.
 The condition is rare, and typically the size of the lung mass is relatively small.
 “Ruthie’s mass was one of the biggest we’d ever seen,” says Ross.
 CPAM size is evaluated with a volume ratio.
 Ross says the ratio number becomes alarming when it is greater than 1.6.
 Ruthie’s was 4.33.